 Whether it’s ballet or football, opera or graffiti art, charity runs or community outreach programmes, formal dinners or library study dates, the Clarendon Scholars’ Council has got an event for you or if not, they soon will do with your input!

-The 2020-21 Clarendon Council created a Clarendon Scholars' Association website: https://www.clarendonscholarsassociation.co.uk/.
-Managed by the Council, this website includes scholar profiles, information about Council run activities and events, and much more.
+Visit the Clarendon Scholars' Association website: https://www.clarendonscholarsassociation.co.uk/ for scholar profiles and information about the Council, Council run activities and events, and much more.